lezaz/lezaz/_posts/2019-10-29-the-gutenberg-layout-problem.md

 The Gutenberg editor is amazing.
 It allows for flexibility that was previously unheard of without a dedicated page builder.
 And though everyone kept saying "_Gutenberg is not a page-builder_", I think there's no denying it. **It is a page-builder**.
 You can call it an immersive editing experience for all I care, but the truth is it's a page-builder.

 With all the good things it brought, there were (and still are) some difficulties, mostly regarding the way we can style things - both in the editor and the frontend.
 This post is about one of the many solutions that you can implement, depending on your layouts.
 If your theme doesn't have a sidebar and instead the content is the whole viewport-width, then things are pretty simple.
-In the [Gridd](https://wplemon.com/gridd) however **there is no standard layout**.
+In the [Gridd theme](https://wplemon.com/gridd) however **there is no standard layout**.
 Users build their own grid.
 A site may be just a logo on the top and then the content, or it can have 4 widget-areas on the sides.
 And therein lies the problem:
 How can we account for ALL cases?

 ## What Gutenberg generates